Wood & Knutsford Sts Fremantle

 14 Wood St

-The number you can see on the main building is tastefully carved in stone, but the postie couldn't read it so they painted another, crappy one near the mailbox in the glamorous porch.
+The number you can see on the main building is tastefully carved in the stone/concrete, but the postie couldn't read it so they painted another, crappy one near the mailbox in the glamorous porch.
+This one has been graffitied also.

 37 Wood St